slopix-gw2/gw2_cheat_sheets/cheat_sheet_-_fractals.md

    easy to reach and move them to the place where your group is

-# Molten Furnace (22)
-### 1. follow the drill machine
-1. whenever you hit the "water walls" in the tunnel take the side passage and destroy the vents to remove the water wall
-### 2. end of the tunnel
-1. fight mobs
-2. wait on the water wall till it vanishes
-### 3. cross the lava or go around it
-### 4. final boss
-1. dodge the red circles
-2. kill the mobs
-3. hit the metal thingy in the middle whenever possible
-4. jump over the shock waves
-5. evade the fire tornadoes
-    * constantly turn your camera to watch them
-6. boss reveals himself at the end
-    * he will occasionally teleport around the room

 # Nightmare (23)
 ### 1. kill mobs until you reach the first boss
 ### 2. first boss